JonathanGurkan/NOID/README.md

 NOID is a dungeon-crawling adventure game developed by **Karl Olma** and **Jonathan Gurkan** using GameMaker Studio 2.
 Dive into an action-packed world where you explore mysterious dungeons, defeat enemies, and capture Power Cards to upgrade your character's abilities.

+## Lore
+This will be replaced when the lore is done

 ## Features

 - **Dungeon:** Conquer dungeons filled with challenges.